UCSB Academic Senate

 Publishing venues: The department should provide an honest assessment and supporting evidence of the quality of publishing venues.

-Collaborative work: When candidates participate in collaborative research or creative activities, the department should include a discussion of the candidate’s contributions, as well as standards concerning authorship in the discipline.
+Collaborative work: When candidates participate in large collaborations, the department should include a discussion of the candidate’s contributions, as well as standards concerning authorship in the discipline.
 This is especially important for publications with numerous authors and when the contributions from the candidate cannot be readily discerned from author order or by other means.
 Establishing the intellectual contributions and independence of assistant professors is particularly crucial in promotion cases.

 Length: The department letter should be analytical and succinct, typically just a few pages.
 Detailed descriptions of publications and other accomplishments are much less helpful than a brief account of how or why they are important.